 Enjoy the spectacular scenery on the drive from Homestead to Flamingo in Everglades National Park by stopping at a variety of amazing locations on this route.
 The journey will take you through three distinct ecosystems of Everglades National Park.
-The ecosystems encompassed within the Everglades comprise coastal mangroves, Sawgrass marshes, and pine Flatwoods hammocks.
-The main road from Ernest F. Coe Visitor Center to the Flamingo Visitor Center follows the Ingraham Highway traveling 38-miles through each of the three distinctive Everglades ecosystems.
+Coastal mangroves, sawgrass marshes, and pine flatwoods hammocks make up the Everglades ecosystem.
+The main road from Ernest F. Coe Visitor Center to the Flamingo Visitor Center follows the Ingraham Highway, traveling 38-miles through each of the three distinctive Everglades ecosystems.

 This post may contain affiliate links, meaning if you purchase something through one of these links, we may earn a small commission at no extra cost to you!
 Read the full disclosure policy here